Academic Practice MA AP | PGDAP | PGCAP – Online Course

 This fee* is fully inclusive of all costs, including all teaching materials, core textbooks, assessments and resits.

-Scholarships and discounts
+Other scholarships and discounts

 You may be able to benefit from the following scholarships and discounts: